-This e-workshop will discover different themes of Negotiation and all participants will take part in highly interactive exercises in order to further enhance the participants’ understanding of the topic.
+This e-workshop will take place at 13.00-17.00 CET from 26-28 May 2020 and will discover different themes of Negotiation.
+All participants will take part in highly interactive exercises in order to further enhance the participants’ understanding of the topic.

 Nearly all decisions in international politics are the result of negotiations.
 The premise of this e-workshop is that most these negotiations are variable-pie situations, rather than zero-sum games.
 This means that negotiators may be able to reach solutions that ʺcreate valueʺ for all parties involved and are substantially better than mere compromises.

 The course is highly interactive and allows participants to develop not only knowledge, but also practical skills and a helpful negotiation mindset.
 It draws heavily on real life negotiation examples from the world of international affairs and diplomacy to showcase how theoretical learnings can be translated into practice.